 Heating and hot water consumption is measured by a heat meter, which is visible on your HIU and is read during your handover appointment with your Housing Officer / Property Management Officer.

 The Sharky Meter has been chosen for your home.
-The Sharky Meter is a smart energy meter and heating and hot water controller, all in one.
-Your Sharky Meter enables you to easily monitor your use of heating and hot water and also the payments you make.
+The Sharky Meter is a energy meter and heating and hot water controller, all in one.
+Your Sharky Meter enables you to easily monitor your use of heating and hot water

-The Sharky Meter is connected to EON’s payment system via the internet, so it always knows how much credit you've purchased.

-Below is an image of the main screen display: This displays your balance, your emergency credit limit, your kWh (unit) charge, your daily standing charge, your kWh and Carbon Dioxide usage.